stormchaserroleplaying/stormchaserRPG/Talents/Bard/index.md

 #### **Cost:** 5 Character Points<br>**Actions:** 1
 You are trained to use the [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) skill to manipulate those around you.

-Starting a bardic performance is an action and must be maintained each round as an action.
-Changing a bardic performance from one effect to another requires you to stop the previous performance and start a new one as an action.
-A bardic performance cannot be disrupted, but it ends immediately if the bard is killed, paralysed, stunned, knocked unconscious, or otherwise prevented from taking an action to maintain it each round.
+Starting a Bardic Performance is an action and must be maintained each round as an action.
+Changing a Bardic Performance from one effect to another requires you to stop the previous performance and start a new one as an action.
+A Bardic Performance cannot be disrupted, but it ends immediately if the bard is killed, paralysed, stunned, knocked unconscious, or otherwise prevented from taking an action to maintain it each round.

-Each bardic performance has audible components, visual components, or both.
+Each Bardic Performance has audible components, visual components, or both.

-If a bardic performance has audible components, the targets must be able to hear the bard for the performance to have any effect, and many such performances are language dependent (as noted in the description).
-A deaf bard has a 20% chance to fail when attempting to use a bardic performance with an audible component.
+If a Bardic Performance has audible components, the targets must be able to hear the bard for the performance to have any effect, and many such performances are language dependent (as noted in the description).
+A deaf bard has a 20% chance to fail when attempting to use a Bardic Performance with an audible component.
 If he fails this check, the attempt still counts against his daily limit.
 Deaf creatures are immune to bardic performances with audible components.

-If a bardic performance has a visual component, the targets must have line of sight to the bard for the performance to have any effect.
-A blind bard has a 50% chance to fail when attempting to use a bardic performance with a visual component.
+If a Bardic Performance has a visual component, the targets must have line of sight to the bard for the performance to have any effect.
+A blind bard has a 50% chance to fail when attempting to use a Bardic Performance with a visual component.
 If he fails this check, the attempt still counts against his daily limit.
 Blind creatures are immune to bardic performances with visual components.

 You can use this feature a number of times equal to your Charisma modifier.
 You regain any expended uses when you finish a short or long rest.